 First I created a base rectangular prism by pressing each side and end on the table to make them ‘flat’.
 Then I created a triangular prism for the roof and pressed them together.
 Jaida copied me with her cute little first grader hands!
 I think she did a wonderful job!

 Then we decorated our houses.
 She decided that her house needed people to stand on top of each other again and have a hand on the roof.
-I’m such a bad mommy because I don’t remember the super cute reason that she needed the hand up there.

 We had some great one-on-one time building Gingerbread houses with play dough!
 What will you do this week to get some one-on-one time with your kiddos?
 I’d love to hear about it!
 Leave me a comment to share!